-Ode to Joy In Praise of Leeds Lieder’s 10th Festival
+Ode to Joy – Leeds Lieder Festival 2020

 Ten Festivals!
 In 2004 a group of passionate, visionary song enthusiasts began programming recitals in Leeds and this venture has steadily grown to become the jam-packed season we now enjoy.
 With multiple artistic partners and thousands of individuals attending our events every year, Leeds Lieder is a true cultural success story.
 In 2020 we have invited more artists than ever before to appear in our Festival and for the first time we look forward to being hosted by The University of Leeds.
 The art of the song recital continues to be relevant and flourish in Yorkshire.